rajkumarraibis/RajStudy/AWS/Data Engineering and Analytics/Machine Learning Integration.md

       - Use SageMaker Model Monitor to track model accuracy and performance metrics.

 #### Example Model:
    - Time-series forecasting models (e.g., LSTMs) for patient vital sign monitoring.
+LSTM is Long Short-Term Memory It is also good for other sequential data like financial data.It is a spcial case of neural network.
    - XGBoost for disease risk prediction.

 ---